Interview with Joseph Black about “Excipere”6 min read

 About four months after I got my guitar, I formed a band called “Pure Power”, which was a power / gothic metal band that consisted of four members, including myself.
 We quickly started writing songs and almost immediately went on stage.
 I felt like we made it as a band.
 We had big plans to release an album with 12 songs, although we barely got 5 songs.
 Three of them were played live, and we were even broadcast on television.
 I thought that we would become the artists you read about in the magazines.
 I was really full of myself then, but I was wrong.

 Looking back, our first version lacked a lot of technique, and although we were praised by the public for our performance, we later received a lot of negative feedback.
-I think I often damaged my vocal chords during this performance.
+I think I often damaged my vocal cords during this performance.
 It was a difficult time for me to face the fact that we were not as good as I had hoped we would be.
 After some time, Pure Power split up and I joined a number of other bands such as Artemis Circle.
 I gained a lot of experience during that time, but that was clearly not enough.

 In 2005, I took guitar lessons from Joos de Lange, who just started giving guitar lessons, but I think he did not know exactly how to do that.
-Fortunately I am a teacher by nature.
+Fortunately, I am a teacher by nature.
 While he was learning me to play guitar, I taught him how to teach.
 It was a fun experience.
 I wanted him to teach me to play songs like “King of Terrors” from Symphony X and “Autumn Leaves”, but I think he could not touch me this, that’s why he taught me how to play Jazz instead.
 It worked surprisingly well for what I was hoping to learn.
 I quit after about 12 lessons, but it felt like I had 100 lessons.
 I have improved a lot and I felt motivated and confident enough to make music again.

 You have already answered a number of questions that I had for you, which of course is fine!
-Have you followed other lessons besides guitar?
+Have you followed other lessons besides the guitar?

 A friend of mine told me about a singing teacher in Terneuzen (Zeeland, the Netherlands).
 Her name is Ana Rossi.
-I have followed a few lessons, enough to learn how I do not damage my vocal chords (laughs).
+I have followed a few lessons, enough to learn how I do not damage my vocal cords (laughs).
 It worked better than I had hoped, although I stopped after a few lessons.

 I also want to learn how to play the cello one day!